 During the spring season, your pond demands to be cleaned and un-winterized.

 Or if I may say so, spring pond maintenance is just the opposite of winter preparations.
-While in winters, you winterize your equipment for the cold, dry days, spring brings joy and life to your ponds and brings your aquatic life back from its long hibernation period.
+While in winter, you winterize your equipment for the cold, dry days, spring brings joy and life to your ponds and brings your aquatic life back from its long hibernation period.

 Here are the ideal easy steps for spring pond maintenance.